 Mankind promptly made a mess of God’s law.
 An example of how the Jews of Jesus’ day were so pitiful with their idea of the law is the definition of the word, “neighbor,” in Luke chapter 10.
 Continue reading “God’s law”

 Is it easy to agree upon societal policies?
 Just consider our nation’s tensions on a number of hot button issues.

 What if a nation were to attempt to conform to an even higher standard then human notions of justice and compassion?
 What if it sought to function as God’s holy nation, a kingdom of priests?
-How should such a country handle accidents, crime, property issues, worship and morality situations?
+How should such a country handle accidents, crime, property issues, worship and immorality?
 Continue reading “The small print on giant speakers”

 Can any of you prove me guilty of sin?”
 (John 8:46)

 Jesus was unconventional in so many ways, but never more than in his claim to be sinless.
 It is audacious.
 It is something the gospel writers would not have chosen if they were merely inventing Jesus.
 It was an unnecessary risk.
 Continue reading “Who will cast a stone at Jesus?”

 “Which of these three…was neighbor?”
 (Luke 10:36, NASB).

 Did you hear about Lizzie Velaquez from Austin, Texas, a.k.a., “The World’s Ugliest Woman?” who was searching YouTube and stumbled upon a video (which had been viewed over 4 million times) urging her to kill herself because she was so ugly?

 She decided to leave her self-pity behind, and parlayed her new-found fame to become an anti-bullying advocate all over the nation!
 What an admirable way to turn the tables on her bullies!
 Continue reading “The carpenter on the other side of the table”